ChristianCaldwell5/InfiniteScrollExample/README.md

 # InfiniteScrollExample
-Infinite scroll example in an Angular Ionic project without uisng the IonInfiniteScroll component.
+Infinite scroll in an Angular Ionic project

 ## API Used for data:
 [Fruityvice](https://www.fruityvice.com/)